 A study on 24 individuals evaluates how many more calories were expended running 1 mile (1,600 meters) against walking the same distance on both track and a treadmill.
 Running 1 mile on the track burns an extra 35 calories than walking while running the same distance on the treadmill burns an extra 33 calories compared to walking.

 At first glance, 33–35 calories may seem insignificant.
 However, this is equivalent to 660–700 calories over a distance of 20 miles.

 Induces Metabolism Changes

-Running is one of the high-intensity workouts that keep the body in an accelerated state even when it’s not being used.
+Running for Weight Loss is one of the high-intensity workouts that keep the body in an accelerated state even when it’s not being used.
 This implies that even after you’ve completed exercising, your body is still burning calories.
 This results in an enhanced metabolic rate and keeps the body machinery active, helping you to prevent excessive weight gain.